-Delve in a bit deeper and admire some of the cool artwork around the main terminal, including a huge mobile hanging from the ceiling by artists Ralph Helmick and Stuart Schecher.
-Look a bit closer and you’ll see each element of the mobile is a tiny figure of its own.
-Step back far away from the mobile, and you’ll see the tiny pieces create a larger scene of a bird landing on the water.
+Art lovers will enjoy Central Terminal's huge hanging mobile created by artists Ralph Helmick and Stuart Schecher.
+Look closely and you’ll see that each element of the mobile is a tiny figure of its own.
+Then, step away from the ceiling's decoration to reveal a bird landing on the water.

 Get to Know Seattle